x6rulin/pytorch-miscs/README.md

 # pytorch-miscs
-Miscellaneous utils for network training in pytorch.
+Miscellaneous utils for network training and testing in pytorch.